-2 – At McGill University, the program follows the successful 2021 IBRO Summer Studentship Program for Black undergraduate students and will support both black and indigenous students in 2022.
+2 – In 2021, McGill University and the BRaIN program established the IBRO Summer Studentship Program for black undergraduate students which aims to support both black and indigenous students in neuroscience research.
+Every year, this collaboration has hosted 4 students in their pursuit of neuroscience research.

-4 students will be selected based on their academic transcripts and an essay outlining their background, aspirations, and desire to explore opportunities in neuroscience.
-Students will be notified by mid-May 2022 with placement starting in June for a 12-week period.
+In 2024, 4 students will be selected based on their academic transcripts and an essay outlining their background, aspirations, and desire to explore and undertake an internship in neuroscience.
+Students will be notified by mid-May 2024 with placement starting in June for a 12-week period.

-3 – At Brown University, The Robert J. and Nancy D. Carney Institute plans to continue its collaboration with The Leadership Alliance to recruit undergraduate students from historically underrepresented groups for a nine-week virtual summer research experience in computational brain science labs.
+3 – At Brown University, The Robert J. and Nancy D. Carney Institute plans to continue its collaboration with The Leadership Alliance to offer world-class, hands-on training to undergraduate students in computational brain science research.
+They strive to create a welcoming and inclusive training environment where students from a variety of backgrounds and experiences can thrive.
+This program consists of a nine-week virtual summer research experience in computational brain science labs.

-The 2 IBRO-USCRC selected students will participate in weekly journal clubs, research techniques discussions with faculty, research in-progress presentations from faculty mentors, and panels about life as a graduate student at Brown, organized by the Carney Institute.
+The two IBRO-USCRC supported students will participate in research techniques training, research in-progress presentations from faculty mentors and panels about life as a graduate student at Brown, organized by the Carney Institute.

-As members of The Leadership Alliance cohort, they will also meet weekly as a group with a brain science graduate student mentor, participate in professional development programming to prepare students to apply to graduate school, and present a poster at the Leadership Alliance National Symposium at the end of the nine-week program.
+As members of The Leadership Alliance program, they will also meet weekly as a group with a brain science graduate student mentor, participate in professional development programming to prepare students to apply to graduate school and present a poster at the Leadership Alliance National Symposium at the end of the nine-week program.

 4 – At Harvard Med.
 School, the Summer Studentships for minorities seeks to engage scientific curiosity, create research opportunities, and promote academic success in mental health fields for promising young Black, Indigenous and underrepresented People Of Color (BIPOC) individuals interested in science.